All Episodes

 Gary, they don't want to stem the flow.

-Welcome to real life.
+Hello, welcome to real life.

 That's exactly what I'm trying to tell you this is all about.

-Uh that is going to create more power for the federal government.
+That is going to create more power for the federal government.

 The federal government's going to grow.

-This is the exact reason the moderates are trying to destroy, well, the Democrats trying to destroy the Republican Party, and the Republican Party is helping out.
+This is the exact reason the moderates are trying to destroy, well, the Democrats are trying to destroy the Republican Party, and the Republican Party is helping out.

 And the moderates in the Republican Party are trying to destroy the conservatives and their dominance of the Republican Party.